My Favorite Fashion Books

 That covers everything!
 If you have a fashion book recommendation that you think should be on this list, leave me a comment so I can check it out.

-Please be sure to Pin this post to reference to later.
+Please be sure to Pin this post to refer to later.
 Thanks for reading!